yadarts/yadarts/README.md

-# yadarts - yet another dart software
+# yadarts - yet another darts software

 This open source project uses the Emprex Wireless Dart Board and its protocol as the basis for a sophisticated, extensible dart software.